 - Fire department – While the fire department doesn’t generally focus on health emergencies, they do often respond to them.
 If they’re closer to you than the hospital and ambulance, you might receive a visit from them instead of the hospital’s ambulance services.

 - Health records – Keep copies of your family’s health records in the packet as well.
 Keep them up to date, including any information about vaccinations, illnesses, medications and so on.

 - Medical directives – We’ve talked about DNR records.
 There are also other medical directives to keep in your health emergency kit.
 If you have a living trust or specifications about your health care decisions, then those should be kept in the kit where they’re easily found.

 Finally, you may want to keep the phone number for your local pharmacy on hand.
-These contact numbers as well as any important documents and information should be kept up to date.
+These contact numbers as well as any important documents and information should be kept up to date, as it’ll be helpful on getting a pharmacy coupon if you need.
 Next, we’ll wrap it up by taking a look at how to create a simple plan to keep your family health emergency kit up to date.

 How to Make Sure Your Family Emergency Health Kit Stays Up to Date

 Medications go bad.
 First aid kit items can lose their effectiveness over time.
 People move, doctors change, and your health decisions and information changes too.
 If you don’t keep your family health kit up to date, the inaccuracies and out of date products can cause problems.
 Let’s take a look at a few ideas to help keep your family emergency kit up to date.

 One easy way to make sure your kit is accurate and your medications and supplies haven’t expired is to schedule a review twice a year.
 You might, for example, review your kit on June 1st and December 1st.